amitkc1/LinkChecker/README.md

 # LinkChecker
 Pings a URL and checks the HTTP status code.
 Based on the status code, prints the URL and status code in color (on CI).

-The project is based on Junit.This is how it works:
+This is how it works:

 1. If the status code is less than 300, prints the provided URL in green color and adds the URL and status code to the report file.